Be prepared for your child’s sleep study. Learn what happens on the day of the study.

-A sleep study is a test used to evaluate brain activity, breathing and movements.
+A sleep study is a test used to evaluate brain activity, breathing and movements during sleep.
 During a sleep study, about 30 small electrodes are placed on your child to record his/her sleep activities.
-More than 1,000 pages of information with audio/video are recorded during the night, with technologists present at all times to monitor the patient and evaluate the recordings.
+More than 1,000 pages of information with audio/video are recorded during the night.
+Registered sleep technologists with pediatric experience are present at all times to monitor the patient and ensure a high quality recording.

 Scheduling a Study

 An overnight sleep study is ordered directly by a primary care physician or a specialty physician.
-Once our office receives a referral, we will contact the family to schedule a date and time.
+Once our office receives a referral, we will contact the family to schedule a date and time for the sleep study.

 The patient or legal guardian must verbally confirm the appointment by calling 727-767-4458 by noon on the day of their study or they may need to be rescheduled.

-- You should arrive at least 10 minutes before your scheduled appointment time in the Admission Office in the 1st floor lobby of the main hospital.
+- You should arrive at least 10 minutes before your scheduled appointment time in the Admissions Office in the 1st floor lobby of the main hospital.

-- One Parent/Legal Guardian is required to stay overnight in the lab with your child.
-Both parents may attend the hook-up process for your child (approximately one hour); however, only one parent will be permitted to stay in the Sleep Lab overnight and must stay in the room with your child at ALL TIMES.
-Ronald McDonald House on campus is available to accommodate additional family member and can be reached at 727-767-7699, No other children are permitted in the Sleep Lab during the study.
+- One parent/legal guardian is required to stay overnight in the lab with the child.
+The parent must stay with the child at ALL TIMES throughout the study.
+No other children are permitted in the Sleep Lab during the study.

-- The day of the study should be a normal day for your child with no restrictions related to food, drink or medications (unless directed otherwise by the referring physician).
-However, limit caffeine products for at least 24 hours prior to the sleep study.
+- The day of the study should be a normal day for your child with no restrictions related to food, drink, or medications (unless directed otherwise by the referring physician).
+Please limit caffeine products for at least 24 hours prior to the sleep study.